AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/projects/projects.md

 * A simple project - A reference sample for any projects that do not fit into other categories (a catch-all).
 It includes three basic roles (Owners, Editors, and Observers) and four workflows (Project Approval, Request Launch, Request Landing Page and Request Email).
 * A media project - A reference sample project for media-related activities.
 It includes several media related project roles (Photographers, Editors, Copywriters, Designers, Owners and Observers).
 It also includes two workflows related to media content - Request Copy (for requesting and reviewing text) and Product Photo Shoot (for managing product related photography)
-* [Product Photo Shoot Project](/help/sites-authoring/managing-product-information.md) - A reference sample for managing eCommerce related product photography.
-It includes roles for Photographers, Editors, Photo Retouchers, Owners, Creative Directors, Social Media Marketers, Marketing Managers, Reviewers and Observers.
-* [A translation project](/help/sites-administering/translation.md) - A reference sample for managing translation related activities.
+* A translation project - A reference sample for managing translation related activities.
 It includes three basic roles (Owners, Editors, and Observers).
-It includes two workflows that are accessed in the Workflows user interface.
+It includes two workflows that are accessed in the Workflows user interface. <!--* [A translation project](/help/sites-administering/translation.md) - A reference sample for managing translation related activities.
+It includes three basic roles (Owners, Editors, and Observers).
+It includes two workflows that are accessed in the Workflows user interface.-->

 Based on the template you select, you have different options available to you particularly around user roles and workflows.